 Right click in the camera software where the black cross is to realign the crosshairs with the lower black cross to mark the X-ray spot on the sample.
 Unloading the sample:

+Move the x, y, z controls so that the aligement marks shown at right so that the x mark is aligned with the edge of the slide housing, and the y, and z marks are aligned with the screw heads on the slide.